wangzi190/projectc190/_posts/2025-09-06-playing-sic-1.md

 <br><b>subleq @zero, @zero, @loop</b>   <span class="comments">; unconditional branch to @loop</span>
 <br><span class="comments">; on the next iteration of the loop, the program will output the byte at mem[1] negated, then mem[2] negated, and so on</span>

+As seen in the above example, program self-modification enables "pointers" in the sense that it enables you to rewrite the operands of any instruction by incrementing or decrementing it by any value.

+Why is this helpful?
 Consider the "Reverse Sequence" challenge: How would you store a sequence <i>of unspecified length</i> in memory, and then output the sequence in reverse, if you couldn't access memory using pointers?
 <br><img src="/images/for-posts/rev_seq.png">
 <br>Hard-coding, that is, coding without the pointer functionality enabled by program self-modification, would <i>not</i> be manageable.
-How can a hard-coded Subleq program anticipate sequences of varying lengths, and keep track of where each sequence starts and ends in memory?
+A hard-coded Subleq program cannot reasonably anticipate sequences of varying lengths, and keep track of where each sequence starts and ends in memory.
 <hr>
 Anyways, I've been having lots of fun with SIC-1 and Subleq so far, and I'm considering making a certain spin-off project after I beat the game.
 Not only that, but I even have other esolang programming games on my wishlist...